Against the Grain: The Paleolithic Diet

 Wild wheat growing in Erebuni Reserve, Armenia

 The first known wheat grains to be consumed by people were two Wild Einkorn varieties and Goat Grass.
 When hunter-gathers first arrived in the Fertile Crescent they discovered these grasses growing among the open woodland.
 They chewed the raw grains, roasted them, pounded them to mush and certainly would have fermented them.
 They didn’t cultivate them.
-Einkorn and Goat Grass have tough shells protecting the thin seed so extraction was time consuming.
+Einkorn and Goat Grass have tough shells protecting the thin seed so extraction was time-consuming.
 Combined with the fact the ears would readily shatter, a technique the plant uses to spread its seed, meant collecting and eating a lot of grain would be problematic.
 These grasses would be picked and relished, but they’d hardly be a staple of the Paleolithic diet.

 About 30,000 years ago, before we had anything resembling modern agriculture, Wild Einkorn and Goat Grass combined their genes to create a hybrid called Wild Emmer.
 Emmer still had tough seed coverings and fragile ears, but the grains were larger, making the effort of gathering them more rewarding.
 It was Wild Emmer that was selected for cultivation once agriculture began in earnest some 10,000 years ago.
 New farmers favored traits that would be a disadvantage to any grass in the wild—bulkier grains, thinner seed casings, and the tendency to hold onto their seed rather than disperse them with shattering.
 Eventually, wheat began to look more like some of the grains we’re familiar with today.
 Cultivated Emmer gave rise to spelt and eventually to modern Durum and bread wheat.